jeetundaviya/Voice-Chat-Bot/README.md

-Here's a clean and professional README for your **Voice-Chat-Bot** repository:

----

 # 🎙️ Voice-Chat-Bot

 A Python-based voice chatbot that leverages **Whisper** for speech-to-text, **Ollama** for AI-generated responses, and **pyttsx3** for text-to-speech conversion.
 This project allows users to have a natural, real-time conversation with an AI model using voice commands.